How does the process work?

 What are pastels?

 Pastels are typically sticks of pure powdered pigment held together with a minimal amount of a binding agent.
-They feel and are applied much like chalk (though they are not chalk).
+They feel like and are applied much like chalk (though they are not chalk).
 Pastel paintings are just as long lasting as oil paintings but need to be framed behind glass to protect them from smearing.
 They are wonderful for portraits, especially vignettes (head and shoulders).

 What are oil paints?